 Interior Design: Basic Feng Shui Tips For Your Home.

 Our home is our sacred place, a place where we can unwind and feel a sense of calmness.
-However, what many don’t realise is that by simply placing things incorrectly can completely off balance your room.
+However, what many don’t realise is that by simply placing things incorrectly can completely off-balance your room.
 This is why getting your interior design spot-on is so important.
-A little knowledge of feng shui can come in handy.
+I’m sure you have heard the words Feng Shui being thrown around but what is Feng Shui?
+A little knowledge of it can come in handy.
 Let’s start at the beginning and talk about the meaning.
-Feng Shui are Chinese words that translate to:
+Feng Shui is a Chinese word that translates to:

 Feng – Wind